How to test a small engine charging system, battery & alternator?

 Alternators power the small engine while it is running, keeping the battery charged by circulating power back through the system.

-For the easiest alternator test, simply turn on the headlights to your lawn mower or outdoor power equipment.
+For the easiest method to check your alternator, simply turn on the headlights to your lawn mower or outdoor power equipment.
 Then, turn off the engine.
 If the lights dim, the alternator works.
 If not, it doesn’t.

 If this isn’t an option, follow these instructions on how to test alternators.

 Connect multi-meter (service part number 19602) to your engine based on your alternator type.

 You can determine this by the color of the wires - either AC volts or DC amps.
 These wires extend beneath the blower housing and are connected to the stator.
 For Briggs & Stratton® engines, you can match up the wires and alternator’s configuration with your Alternator Identification Chart.
 Once you find a match, find the AC/DC setting in the upper right-hand corner.

 If you need assistance in identifying the style of alternator installed on your engine, review the Alternator Specifications (PDF), download your illustrated parts list or contact a Briggs & Stratton dealer or the equipment manufacturer.